Natnahom/kaim-week-12/README.md

 MACD Chart: Plots the MACD line and signal line to identify momentum trends.

+# Task 3: Correlation Between News Sentiment and Stock Movement

+## Overview
+This task focuses on analyzing the correlation between financial news sentiment and stock price movements.
+The goal is to:

+Align news sentiment data with stock price data by date.

+Perform sentiment analysis on news headlines.

+Calculate daily stock returns.

+Determine the correlation between news sentiment and stock price movements.

+## Setup Instructions

+1. Clone the Repository

+2. Set Up the Python Environment
+Create a virtual environment and install the required dependencies:

+- `venv\Scripts\activate`

+3. Install Required Libraries
+The required libraries are listed in requirements.txt.
+Install them using:

+- pip install -r requirements.txt

+## Usage
+1. Running the Correlation Analysis Script
+The main script for Task 3 is located in src/task3_correlation_analysis.py.
+To run the script:

+- Follow the correlationAnalysis.ipynb

+2. Key Functionalities
+The script performs the following analyses:

+- Data Alignment:

+Align news sentiment data with stock price data by date.

+- Sentiment Analysis:

+Perform sentiment analysis on news headlines using TextBlob and VADER.

+- Stock Returns Calculation:

+Calculate daily stock returns based on closing prices.

+- Correlation Analysis:

+Compute the Pearson correlation coefficient between sentiment scores and stock returns.

+3. Output
+The script generates the following outputs:

+- Plots: Saved in the notebooks/ directory.

+- Correlation Results: Printed in the console.

+## Detailed Analysis
+1. Data Alignment
+News sentiment data and stock price data are aligned by date to ensure each news item matches the corresponding stock trading day.

+2. Sentiment Analysis
+- TextBlob: Used for basic sentiment analysis.

+- VADER: Used for financial sentiment analysis, providing more accurate sentiment scores for financial text.

+3. Stock Returns Calculation
+Daily stock returns are calculated as the percentage change in closing prices.

+4. Correlation Analysis
+The Pearson correlation coefficient is calculated to measure the strength and direction of the relationship between sentiment scores and stock returns.

 ## Author
 - Natnahom Asfaw
 - 06/03/2025